Jheim12/larry_on_fire/README.md

 # Larry on Fire

+### Project Overview

+This was a capstone group-project I did with 3 fellow students.
+The goal was to develop and application that would give the users the ability to visualize when people tweet about California wildfires.
+Our application does this by allowing users to analyze the evolution over time while offering several filters to interact with the data.
+In detail, we produced the following interactive visualization:

+1. Map locating the wildfires over time
+2. Line chart plotting the number of tweets and acres burned per week
+3. Wordcloud with the most frequent words found in the tweets
+4. Topic modeling form the tweets

+My main task was to implement the line chart (code in ´ui/line_chart.py´) and set up the code for the virtual environment (code in ´install.sh´).
+However, I also helped my teammates debug whenever needed.
+Please use the instructions below to interact with the application.

 ### Installing the Application

 1. Run `bash install.sh` in the top-level directory, this will install all required libraries in a virtual environment